July 22, 2019

 To sell goods to these buyers / importers, export companies in the Group countries have realized that having a presence in the importer’s country is the most efficient and effective way to sell their goods, especially to the class (ii) and (iii) category buyers.

-To have this presence, exporters from the Group countries take advantage of the Residency and Citizenship by Investment program of all major countries in the world.
+To have this presence, exporters from the Group countries take advantage of the Residency and Citizenship by Investment programs of all major countries in the world.
 Through these programs they obtain permanent residency/citizenship of the respective country.
 This then allows them to conduct business in their adopted country as local businessmen.

 Let’s take an example of a Green Card holding Chinese exporter versus an Indian exporter who has no residency status in USA.